anatoliy-kuznetsov/thomson-tammes/README.md

-# thomson-tammes
+# A deterministic global optimization algorithm for the Thomson and Tammes problems

-A deterministic global optimization algorithm for the Thomson and Tammes problems
+Code accompanying the manuscript "A deterministic global optimization algorithm for the Thomson and Tammes problems" submitted to *Discrete Applied Mathematics*.